SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-devops.md

 Whether you're just beginning your DevOps journey or looking to refine your practices, these rules offer valuable insights and actionable strategies to achieve continuous improvement and deliver superior value to your users.

-If you still need help, [visit our DevOps consulting page](https://www.ssw.com.au/consulting/devops) and book in a consultant.
+Do you need DevOps consulting?
+Check [SSW's DevOps consulting page](https://www.ssw.com.au/consulting/devops).

 Learn more about [Scrum with Azure DevOps](/rules-to-better-scrum-using-azure-devops).